-There’s been one place that I have been “dying” to visit for a very long time, and recently Tracy and I finally made the short drive to Hollywood to visit a number of famous people.
-Unfortunately, for them, they’re all deceased, however they live on in eternity thanks to the Hollywood Forever Cemetery and its very informative walking tour that dishes out inside stories about a veritable Who’s Who of Dead People.
+There’s been one place that I have been “dying” to visit for a very long time, and recently Tracy and I finally made the short drive to Hollywood to visit some famous people.
+Unfortunately, for them, they’re all deceased.
+However, they live on in eternity thanks to the Hollywood Forever Cemetery and its very informative walking tour that dishes out inside stories about a veritable Who’s Who of Dead People.

 Hollywood Forever Cemetery (originally named Hollywood Memorial Park Cemetery) was built on 100 acres of land in 1899, making it one of the oldest cemeteries in the area.
-We were told by our tour guide that in the late 1930s, a convicted felon named Jules Roth bought a 51% stake in the property.
+Our tour guide told us that in the late 1930s, a convicted felon named Jules Roth bought a 51% stake in the property.
 A millionaire, Roth let the cemetery fall into disrepair as he filled his own coffers over the next five decades.

 On a sunny Saturday morning, Tracy and I joined the 11 a.m. tour led by Karie Bible (an appropriate name for a cemetery tour guide), who was dressed as The Lady In Black.
 After a quick history lesson (with the HOLLYWOOD sign providing the perfect backdrop), we were on our way.

 Our first stop was at the grave of Carl Switzer, who is much better known as Alfalfa from the old Our Gang comedies.
 By the 1950s, Switzer had fallen on hard times.
 In 1959, he was shot to death in an argument over a $50 debt owed him by his former partner in the big-game hunting business.

 Buried next to Alfalfa is his father, George Switzer, who is best known as the inventor of the Switzer Method…a breast enlargement system.
 You can’t make this stuff up.
 There’s even a picture of the device on his grave.